ncoghlan/curiousefficiency/site/posts/2015/10/languages-to-improve-your-python.rst

 Python's default execution model is procedural: we start at the top of the main module and execute it statement by statement.
-All of Python's support for the other approaches to data and computational modelling covered below are built on this procedural foundation.
+All of Python's support for the other approaches to data and computational modelling covered below is built on this procedural foundation.

 The `C`_ programming language is still the unchallenged ruler of low level